With Each Mile

 Academy Sports + Outdoors Folding Wagon

-A folding wagon makes beach trips so much easier.
-No more back-and-forth hauling stuff across the sand—it carries all your beach essentials in one go.
-The oversized wheels handle sand like a pro, and it’s lightweight and easy to clean when the day’s done.
-Plus, it folds up for simple storage and transport.
+A folding wagon makes our beach trips so much easier.
+No more back-and-forth hauling stuff across the sand since it carries all our beach supplies in one go.
+The oversized wheels handle sand easily, plus it’s lightweight and easy to clean when the day’s done, then folds up for simple storage and transport.

 Cameras